i-look-like-tintin/TCExplorer/README.md

 # Tropical Cyclone Track Visualization Prototype
 # Version 0.6.1
 This is a very, very barebones prototype / Proof of Concept.
 It is designed to be run through XAMPP, and then launched in the browser as localhost/YOUR_PROJECT_DIRECTORY_INSIDE_HTDOCS/index.html
 Any issues with this, hit me up.
-The instructions below may not be super accurate, but I have implemented it through Linux, Windows, and MacOS so happy to help you get it running if needed.
+The instructions below may not be super accurate, but I have implemented/tested it through Linux, Windows, and MacOS so happy to help you get it running if needed.
 -Mackenzie

 PS.
 Also, for the love of god, I need to update the directory structure.
 I am refusing to deal with another single-directory mess of a project again lmao.
 I have learned my lessons.